 Most Tuthill C Series pumps are supplied with both ports on the same plane.
-Pumps with this type of porting arrangement should always be installed with the ports facing upward to insure proper priming.
-If it is necessary to install the pump with the ports pointing to either side, it is recommended that the top port be the suction port.
+This type of porting arrangement should always be installed with the ports facing upward to insure proper priming.
+If it's necessary to install the pump with the ports pointing to either side, it's recommended that the top port be the suction port.
 This will prevent gravity-induced drainage of fluid through the suction port.
 When pipes are installed, an inverted "U" bend should be incorporated into the suction line close to the pump for priming purposes.

-Viewing the pump from the shaft end, the inlet port is on the right for clockwise rotation and on the left for counterclockwise rotation.
+CC Series pumps are supplied with 180° in-line ports.
+Viewing from the shaft end, the inlet port is on the right for clockwise rotation and on the left for counterclockwise rotation.
 On pumps with built-in relief valves, the adjusting screw of the valve must always be located on the suction side of the pump.
 Pumps should be filled with oil at installation and should never be allowed to run dry.
 Every pump installation should have a good foundation.
 Its structure should be sufficiently strong to hold the pump rigid and to absorb any strain or shock that may be encountered.
 The installation should be leveled, checked for proper piping alignment, and then fastened securely.